Akuli/odotdot/docs/tutorial.md

 So, let's go through that just to make sure you know it:

-- If you don't care about the return value of a function, use a statement like `function a b c;`.
+- If the function has no return value (see below), use a statement like `function a b c;`.
-- If you want to do something with the return value, wrap the function call in parentheses, like `(function a b c)`.
+- If the function returns something, wrap the function call in parentheses, like `(function a b c)`.

 It's really that simple: *always* use parentheses if you want to use the return value for something, and *never* use them otherwise.